4l3rt/Cexorcist/README.md

-basic usage:
+**Basic usage:**

-just open Cexorcist.cmd on windows10␣␣
+just open `Cexorcist.cmd` on Windows 10
+machine by double-clicking.
+Check
-machine by double clicking, ckeck ␣␣ all boxes and proceed when diskCleaner␣␣ windowappears. every other process is automated.␣␣
+all boxes and proceed when Disk Cleaner
+window appears.
+Every other process is automated.

+---

-BEFORE EXECUTING THE SCRIPT NOTE:␣␣
+**BEFORE EXECUTING THE SCRIPT NOTE:**

-what it does:␣␣
+**What it does:**

-deletes temp folder data␣␣
+- Deletes temp folder data
-deletes %temp% folder data␣␣
-deletes prefetch data␣␣
-initialazes disk cleaner␣␣
-and deletes intallation files on Dwonloads and desktop folder␣␣
+- Deletes %TEMP% folder data
+- Deletes prefetch data
+- Initializes Disk Cleaner
+- Deletes installation files from Downloads and Desktop

-(this is not an antivirus and mostlikely won't be effective against any malware)␣␣
+_(This is not an antivirus and most likely won't be effective against any malware)_